Relationship Links

 Creating Links from a Specific Task

-When you open a Task, you’ll see a full list of its linked Tasks, including direction, type, and lag.
+When you open a Task, you’ll see a full list of its linked Tasks including Link Type, Lag and Float/Driving.
 From here, you can make changes or add new relationships; no dragging or switching views required.

 Open the Task Panel for the task you want to link.